Coriander

 Coriander leaves have a pungent aroma but don’t let that put you off.
 Once you have acquired a taste for its flavour, a new culinary world opens up.

-The seeds act as a mild sedative and digestive tonic.
-Put 1/2 -1 teaspoon of seed in a cup of boiling water and steep for 10-l5 minutes.
+Coriander seeds can act as a digestive tonic.
+Put half to one teaspoon of seed in a cup of boiling water and steep for 10 to l5 minutes.
 Drink before meals.
 Chewing the seeds freshens the breath, especially after eating garlic.

 Coriander all year round

 Vietnamese coriander (Persicaria odorata) is a different species with the same coriander flavour but with a hotter, peppery aftertaste.
-It is a frost-hardy perennial with low spreading growth.
+Unlike, Coriandrum sativum, Vietnamese coriander is a perennial so it will keep going through the year.
+It is frost-hardy with a low spreading growth.
 It likes lots of water and consistently moist soil.
 The leaves withstand longer cooking and combine particularly well with chillies, garlic, ginger and lemon grass.